-Funded by the National Institute of Health (1 T32 GM108556-01A1) in 2015, the objectives of the UMass Biotechnology Training Program are to:
+BTP was originally funded by the National Institute of Health in 2015.
+The UMass BTP was expanded by more than double in 2020 with the awarding of T32 GM135096.
+The objectives of the UMass Biotechnology Training Program are to:

 - Create a scholarly and social infrastructure to facilitate new and strengthen existing interdisciplinary networks at UMass, particularly those at the interface of engineering and the life sciences;